 I have been hoarding seeds over the past few months.
-With the new colder temps that force us inside I am going to try my hand at seed propagation.
+With the new colder temps that force us inside, I am going to try my hand at seed propagation.
 There is a great little seed shop on Etsy called SmartSeedsEmporium.
 They have a great selection of unique seeds and I had a hard time choosing which ones I wanted to try so I ordered a bunch.
-After receiving they seeds I decided to first try the cactus Cereus Forbesii Monstrose or “Ming Thing”.
-The “Ming Thing” seed were a little less expensive than some of the other seed I bought so I wanted to try these first just in case I make a mistake and they don’t germinate.
+After receiving the seeds I decided to first try the cactus Cereus Forbesii Monstrose or “Ming Thing”.
+The “Ming Thing” seeds were a little less expensive than some of the other seeds I bought so I wanted to try these first just in case I make a mistake and they don’t germinate.

-The “Ming Thing” cactus it grows like a slow moving blob and takes on all different shapes and sizes and bubbles up and over itself as it grows.
-What better way to experience the uniqueness of the Cereus Forbessii Monstrose than to start it from seed.
+The “Ming Thing” cactus grows like a slow-moving blob and takes on all different shapes and sizes and bubbles up and over itself as it grows.
+What better way to experience the uniqueness of the Cereus forbessii monstrose than to start it from seed.

 Growing Cereus Forbessii Monstrose:

 I ordered this little starter kit off of Amazon, which I don’t think is necessary, but I am trying to put my best foot forward and at $15 I figured it was worth it.
 It came with three little plastic tools, a stack of plastic cards for labeling and fifteen trays with cups and lids.